MockBukkit/MockBukkit/docs/adventure.rst

 Adventure
 =========

-When using MockBukkit with `Adventure <https://github.com/KyoriPowered/adventure>`_, you may run into issues with static fields persisting with audiences, even after executing ``MockBukkit.unmock()``.
+When using MockBukkit with `the non-native implementation of Adventure <https://github.com/KyoriPowered/adventure-platform>`_, you may run into issues with static fields persisting with audiences, even after executing ``MockBukkit.unmock()``.
 This can cause undesired issues when running consecutive tests like chat messages not sending.